IDNI/tau-lang/README.md

 f[n](y) := f[n - 1](y).
 ```

-which you could use in your program as follows:
+which just return always T and you could use in your specifications as follows:

 ```
 o1[t] = f[5](i1[t]).